 3. Bring a portable power strip and power banks.
 Outlets aren’t always nearby and you will burn down your phone battery being social.
-I’m partial to the Anker 20,000 maH power brick.
-It weighs as much as a small brick but will keep a tablet and smartphone charged all day.
-I also carry a Monster travel 4-port power strip, which I love.
+I’m partial to the Anker Powercore 26800.
+It weighs as much as a small brick but will keep a tablet, laptop, and smartphone charged all day.
+I recommend carrying a portable power strip like the Anker cube.
 It’s a friend-maker – bring it out and make friends.
 If you have a current-edition MacBook, you can plug the USB-C port of your laptop straight into a power bank on the go.

 Be aware that some devices may be restricted if you’re traveling from overseas due to various travel bans, so check in advance.

 Also, don’t forget your device cables.
 Bring 2 of each.